amashrabov/demo/README.md

 ```
 <details>
 <summary>Curious about them?</summary>
-These files were exactly inteded to be your entrypoint to the simplified deploy of your experiments.
+These files were exactly intended to be your entrypoint to the simplified deploy of your experiments.
 Now you can just push your code to Github, and it will automatically deploy the code on your nodes.
 Not only that, it will also allow you to run your training experiments and save the checkpoints!
 </details>